I have so enjoyed making all of my Hershey Kiss boards this year (I have two more yet to make!).

-4. Next I used my Silhouette machine and created a spider web vinyl stencil and applied it to the board and taped the rest off and sprayed it with Krylon’s Brushed Metallic Silver spray paint.
+Then applied it to the board and taped the rest off and sprayed it with Krylon’s Brushed Metallic Silver spray paint.

-Then I removed the vinyl to reveal a spider web design on my board.
+I removed the vinyl to reveal a spider web design on my board.

-5. I cut out “Happy Halloween” with my Silhouette machine (using Lobster Two font) and Mod Podged it onto the board, then coated it with a thin layer of Mod Podge with a foam roller so I wouldn’t get any lap marks.
+Then coated it with a thin layer of Mod Podge with a foam roller so I wouldn’t get any lap marks.

-6. Martha Stewart has a new line of Halloween paper tape that I found at Michaels so I added that around the edges to give it a finished look rather than Mod Podging the paper on…so much easier.
+So I added that around the edges to give it a finished look rather than Mod Podging the paper on…so much easier.

-7. I then printed and cut out numbered circles 1-31 and applied them with Glue Dots to the back of the Hershey Kisses.
+I then printed and cut out numbered circles 1-31 and applied them with Glue Dots to the back of the Hershey Kisses.

 If you have a Silhouette machine and would like the files click here to download them.